The following article uses options that are available starting with the Professional edition and project type.

 Windows Installer cannot launch batch files directly by using installed or attached custom actions.
-However, in Advanced Installer you can run a CMD or BAT file through a Launch file or open URL predefined custom action.
-In the case of a 64-bit CMD or BAT file you can use another predefined custom action called Launch file or open URL Using a 64-bit Launcher.
+However, in Advanced Installer you can run a CMD or BAT file through a Launch file predefined custom action.
+In the case of a 64-bit CMD or BAT file you can just enable the option Use 64-bit Launcher.

 Since the files cannot be attached to the MSI, they need to be present on the target machine when the custom action runs.
 This can be done in two ways: